nthnlws/House-of-Hacks-ODev/README.md

 # House-of-Hacks-ODev

-Submission for 11/2/24 Orlando Devs Hackathon for the House of Hacks team
+1st place Winning submission for 11/2/24 Orlando Devs Hackathon for the House of Hacks team

 contributors:
 Nathan Lewis